-If you are looking to help those overseas, contact us to learn more about the opportunities that are available to you.
+If you are looking to help those overseas, get in touch with us to learn more about the opportunities that are available to you.

 Non-Religious Mission Trips

 Many groups are looking for the service and volunteer goals of a mission trip – but are not looking for a faith-based program.
-Our service learning programs provide the opportunity for non-religious mission trips and can be used with non-religious and interfaith groups alike.
+Our service learning programs provide opportunities for non-religious mission trips and can be used with non-religious and interfaith groups alike.

-Each day we will provide meaningful service, and after dinner reflections will be facilitated by a local field director and, if you choose, your leader can co-facilitate.
-During these sessions we will work with the group to understand how these issues have a unique impact the country in which we are providing service.
+Each day, we will provide meaningful service, and after-dinner reflections will be facilitated by a local field director and, if you choose, your leader can co-facilitate.
+During these sessions we will work with the group to understand how these issues have a unique impact on the country in which we are providing service.

 Religious Mission Trips